goutam63/whatsapp-chat-analyzer/README.md

 ## Exploratory Data Analysis(EDA)

 In the EDA we look at five important question to ask:

-Which users have the most Chat/messages in the group?
+1. Which users have the most Chat/messages in the group?
-Which emojis use the most by which users?
+2. Which emojis use the most by which users?
-Most active hours?
+3. Most active hours?
-Which month have the highest messages and also the busiest month?
+4. Which month have the highest messages and also the busiest month?
-Determine which word or text did the user use the most?
+5. Determine which word or text did the user use the most?

 I really hope you are enjoying reading my notebook as well my medium post .
 Hope you like it and maybe you can try out your own data analysis too!!.

 Medium post : https://medium.com/@edsenmichaelcy/whatsapp-message-exploratory-data-analysis-eda-538560ee1c99

-Thank you, Michael Chia Yin

 Reference
 https://www.drawingfromdata.com/setting-figure-size-using-seaborn-and-matplotlib